nicolas-hbt/similar-embeddings/README.md

-# similar-embeddings
-Do Similar Entities have Similar Embeddings?
+# Do Similar Entities have Similar Embeddings?